UnitTestBot/ksmt/docs/getting-started.md

         // simply asserted expression cannot be in unsat core println("e1 in core = ${e1 in core}") // false

-        // an expression added with assertAndTrack appears in unsat core as is. println("e2 in core = ${e2 in core}") // true
+        // an expression added with `assertAndTrack` appears in unsat core as is println("e2 in core = ${e2 in core}") // true

         // the assumed expression appears in unsat core as is